freesam77/anilist-gallery/README.md

 - Optimized media - `next/image` is configured for AniList CDNs (`s4.anilist.co`, `img.anili.st`) for responsive, cached cover artwork.
 - Resilient UX - Inline error states surface network issues, and guarded navigation keeps visitors away from screens that depend on missing data.

-## Prerequisites

-- Node.js 18.18+ or 20.x (the project targets Next.js 16)
-- npm 9+ (or a compatible package manager such as pnpm, yarn, or bun)

 ## Getting Started